Overview

 Our Verdict

-Neither unit is more "correct" than the other — they're both valid, and which one you'll encounter depends entirely on the source's region and regulatory context.
-The practical need is simply converting reliably between the two when comparing a US-based rem figure against an international sievert-based limit or report — the Radiation Dose Converter handles this instantly using the fixed 100:1 relationship, removing any risk of a manual conversion error on a safety-relevant number.
+Neither unit is more correct than the other.
+Both are valid, and which one you'll run into depends entirely on the source's region and regulatory context.
+The practical task is converting reliably between the two when you're comparing a US-based rem figure against an international sievert-based limit or report.
+The Radiation Dose Converter handles this instantly using the fixed 100:1 relationship, so there's no risk of a manual conversion slip on a safety-relevant number.

 For a fuller definition, see our glossary entry on Sievert.